lfit/releng-docs/docs/jenkins.rst

 To access the Jenkins Production URL for any project use:
 ``https://jenkins.example.org``

-Similarily, the project's corresponding Jenkins Sandbox URL would be:
+Similarly, the project's corresponding Jenkins Sandbox URL would be:
 ``https://jenkins.example.org/sandbox``

 Any users with an LFID can access the Jenkins Production site, but for Jenkins